vuejs/router/docs/guide/migration/index.md

 </router-view>
 ```

-**Reason**: This is was a necessary change.
+**Reason**: This was a necessary change.
 See the [related RFC](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0034-router-view-keep-alive-transitions.md).

 ### Removal of `append` prop in `<router-link>`